schneems/schneems/_posts/2019-11-06-how-ruby-really-uses-memory-on-the-web-and-beyond.md

     - performance
 ---

-I wrote [How Ruby uses Memory](https://www.sitepoint.com/ruby-uses-memory/) over four years ago, but there continues to be many misunderstandings and mystery about Ruby's memory behavior.
-In this post, I will use a [simulated multi-threaded webserver](https://github.com/schneems/simulate_ruby_web_memory_use) to show how different memory allocation patterns work together.
+I wrote [How Ruby uses Memory](https://www.sitepoint.com/ruby-uses-memory/) over four years ago, but there continue to be many misunderstandings about Ruby's memory behavior.
+In this post, I will use a [simulated multi-threaded webserver](https://github.com/schneems/simulate_ruby_web_memory_use) to show how different memory allocation patterns work behave.
 Together we can work through the memory behavior that many developers struggle to understand.

 ## Understanding the output: Simulation with one thread